-The Marin County Fire Department accomplished the following in 2023-2024 in support of our Unit Fire Plan:
+The Marin County Fire Department accomplished the following in 2025-2026 in support of our Unit Fire Plan:

-- Provided numerous consultations on vegetation management alternatives forprivate landowners to reduce fire hazard. - Ongoing contract with STI to develop a parcel level structure ignitability assessmentfor Marin County. - Collaboration with One Tam Partners and STI on acquiring LiDar vegetation data for re-analysis of fire behavior modeling for the Community Wildfire Protection Plan. - Ongoing coordination with DPW on evacuation route vegetation management priorities. - Member and participation on numerous Fire Environment working groups under Marin Conservation League.
+- Provided numerous consultations on vegetation management alternatives for private landowners to reduce fire hazard. - Provide coordination and leadership for assisting private landowners with development and implementation of prescribed fire projects. - Collaboration with One Tam Partners and STI on acquiring LiDar vegetation data for re-analysis of fire behavior modeling for the Community Wildfire Protection Plan. - Ongoing coordination with DPW on evacuation route vegetation management priorities. - Member and participation on numerous Fire Environment working groups under Marin Conservation League.

-- MCFD Staff lead project to refresh/update Marin County Community WildfireProtection Plan with stakeholders. - MCFD Staff coordinated and implemented the MWPA Defensible Space Program forMarin County Fire, Ross Valley Fire Dept, Kentfield and Central Marin Fire --- hired and interviewed defensible space inspectors/evaluator and a lead coordinator to run the program.
-Coordinated all logistical needs and support for the program. - Inspected/evaluated 15,000 residences utilizing the Fireaside data collection software. - Worked with neighboring fire districts and property managers to assess vegetation management issues on county properties adjacent to open space and private lands. - Coordinated with PG&E and NPS on vegetation management issues along poles and powerlines. - Consulting and supporting numerous non-profits, departments etc. on grantopportunities for fire hazard reduction and fire planning. - Continued coordination of Public and Agency alerts & notification of Red Flag Warnings and Red Flag Watches - created a consistent message for all agencies to distribute.
+- MCFD Staff assist MWPA and local agencies to update Marin County Community Wildfire Protection Plan with stakeholders. - MCFD Staff coordinated and implemented the MWPA Defensible Space Program for Marin County Fire, Ross Valley Fire Dept, Kentfield and Central Marin Fire ---- hired and interviewed defensible space inspectors/evaluator and a lead coordinator to run the program.
+Coordinated all logistical needs and support for the program. - Inspected/evaluated 15,000 residences utilizing the Fireside data collection software. - Worked with neighboring fire districts and property managers to assess vegetation management issues on county properties adjacent to open space and private lands. - Consulting and supporting numerous non-profits, departments etc. on grant opportunities for fire hazard reduction and fire planning. - Continued coordination of Public and Agency alerts & notification of Red Flag Warnings and Red Flag Watches - created a consistent message for all agencies to distribute.

-• MCFD fielded 4 Tam Fire/Fuels Crews - with funding support from the NPS, OSD, FIRESafe Marin.
+MCFD fielded 4 Tam Fire/Fuels Crews - with funding support from the NPS, OSD, FIRESafe Marin.
 Crews completed fire hazard reduction projects for land management agencies and local large private landowners at Hill Ranch, Tam Valley TCSD, FSM Roadside Evac Routes, National Park Service - cut, pile, chip dead Bishop Pine in Inverness Paradise Ranch Estates on the NPS boundary, and fuel reduction behind communities bordering Parks and Open Space areas throughout the county.

 - F.I.R.E.
-Foundry FIRE (Fire innovation, recruitment, and education) Foundry, now in their third Cohort of recruits, focuses on clearing a pathway to sustainable wage careers in the fire service or fire adjacent fields.
+Foundry FIRE (Fire innovation, recruitment, and education) Foundry, now in their fourth Cohort of recruits, focuses on clearing a pathway to sustainable wage careers in the fire service or fire adjacent fields.
 The year-long program increases access to underserved and unrepresented individuals through tailored educational classes at College of Marin, Fuels work programs, mentorship, professional development, and support services to build a clear ladder to pursue their next steps and reduce barriers that have systemically reduced access in the past.
 Foundry Fuels crew trains in firefighting, fire prevention, and vegetation management in the WUI areas of Marin County.
-These recruits have recently been showcased in April of 2024 on Bay Area Backroads. - Conducted fire insurance hazard assessments for various homeowners in WestMarin and Unincorporated areas.
-Managed and supported agencies and non-profits on submission and completion of multiple CAL FIRE Prevention Grant applications.
-Ongoing updates coordination of Marin Mutual Threat Zone mapping and FIRE ClearEvacuation Route Mapping for Marin County. - Regularly attended and support for FIRESafe Marin Meetings, serving on their board as the Marin County Fire Department representative. - MCFD support and membership of several MWPA committees. - Conducted defensible space work around Cedars Adult Day Center with MWPAfunds. - Completed several environmental reviews on defensible space and hazardous fuel reduction projects. - Developed project proposals for MWPA work planning efforts.
+These recruits have recently been showcased in April of 2024 on Bay Area Backroads. - Conducted fire insurance hazard assessments for various homeowners in West Marin and Unincorporated areas.
+Managed and supported agencies and nonprofits on submission and completion of multiple CAL FIRE Prevention Grant applications.
+Ongoing updates coordination of Marin Mutual Threat Zone mapping and FIRE Clear Evacuation Route Mapping for Marin County. - Regularly attended and support for FIRESafe Marin Meetings, serving on their board as the Marin County Fire Department representative. - MCFD support and membership of several MWPA committees. - Conducted defensible space work around Cedars Adult Day Center with MWPA funds. - Completed several environmental reviews on defensible space and hazardous fuel reduction projects. - Developed project proposals for MWPA work planning efforts.